Get started

 two Visium data sets, one mouse brain and one mouse colon data set.
 Here

-column describing what tissue type we
+we add a sample_id column describing what tissue type we

 have.